 In 2014, a working group of experts in EB suggested a new classification of EB based on molecular features .
 They suggested substituting eponymous names with descriptive terms and recommended Bart syndrome be known as EB with congenital absence of skin .

 Who gets epidermolysis bullosa with congenital absence of skin?

 EB with congenital absence of skin is rare and its exact incidence is unknown.
 Aplasia cutis congenita is seen in 1–2 per 10,000 births .

-EB with congenital absence of skin can be considered a rare form of aplasia cutis congenita, but the proportion of aplasia cutis congenita which can be classified as EB with congenital absence of skin is unknown.
+EB with congenital absence of skin can be considered a rare form of aplasia cutis congenita, but the proportion of aplasia cutis congenita that can be classified as EB with congenital absence of skin is unknown.

 EB with congenital absence of skin may also be associated with other anomalies, such as:

 Complications of EB with congenital absence of skin include infection and haemorrhage.
 Hypothermia, hypoglycaemia, and disorders of fluid balance may complicate large defects [4,8].
 Severe mucosal involvement has caused early death .

 Topical antibacterial ointment and wet dressings are the mainstays of treatment .
 Prophylactic systemic antibiotics are not recommended.
 Occasionally surgical intervention with a skin graft or flap repair may be needed for a large defect .